cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 # What is `twa`

-`twa` is a thin Python wrapper for the [TheWorldAvatar](https://github.com/cambridge-cares/TheWorldAvatar) project.
+`twa` is a Python wrapper for [TheWorldAvatar](https://github.com/cambridge-cares/TheWorldAvatar) project.
 The code is heavily based on the [py4j](https://www.py4j.org/index.html) package, which enables Python programs running in a Python interpreter to dynamically access Java objects in a Java Virtual Machine.
 It has a precedent python package, `py4jps`, which is now deprecated.

 # Requirements